salmandayal/covid-tracker/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Covid-Tracker 📈

 Covid-19 Tracking App.
-Shows stats both on charts and map.
+This app is based on interative maps and charts.

 ## Demo 🔥